johnydominus/pathfinder/README.md

 coincide with the number of islands.

 # Libmx
 The project also consists "libmx" library, that have a lot of useful functions in it.
-Names of functions quite mnemonic, so you can figure out what function does by reading it's name.
+Names of functions quite mnemonic and respond to their standart-library analogs, so you can figure out what function does by reading it's name.
 A bit later I'll make more detailed info about this library.